pkaig/Rotorflight-Docs/docs/Controllers/rm-nexus.md

 The 'TX' pin of Port A, B or C or by remapping the SBUS to a TX for F.Port.
 ![F.PORT](./img/nexus-fport.png)

-F.Port is an Unverted protocol over a single wire so must configured with both of these options enabled.
+F.Port is an Un-iverted protocol over a single wire so must configured with both of these options enabled.
 ![Remap SBUS to F.PORT](./img/nexus-remap.png)

 ### Motorised Tail